Ramanathan-R95/museum-of-candy/README.md

 # museum-of-candy
-Started learning of Bootstrap framework,this is a very simple responsive website i made, its the start of the journey .........
+I started learning bootstrap, this is a very simple website just to practice responsive design in Bootstrap.